 When approved, the actual costs of travel, meals, lodging, and other expenses directly related to the business travel will be reimbursed by the LDA.
-Employees are expected to limit expenses to reasonable amounts.
+To be eligible for reimbursement, employees' expenditures must be necessary and in reasonable amounts.

 Expenses that generally will be reimbursed include the following: